 The way you conduct performance reviews can have legal implications, so it’s important to do them right.
 Be sure to document the process and keep records of each review.
 When writing performance evaluations, avoid making any statements that could be construed as discriminatory.

 It’s inevitable that some employees will part ways with your organization, and it is incumbent upon you to conduct those terminations based on the established company policy and any applicable laws.
-Your audit should include your policies for collecting company property, filing the appropriate documentation like written warnings and resignation letters, adequate written notice to separated employees that explain their post-termination benefits, and final paychecks delivered by the state-mandated deadline.
+Your HR compliance audit should include your policies for collecting company property, filing the appropriate documentation like written warnings and resignation letters, adequate written notice to separated employees that explain their post-termination benefits, and final paychecks delivered by the state-mandated deadline.

 How to Turn an HR Compliance Audit Into Action